Higher-Rank Mathieu Opers, Toda Chain, and Analytic Langlands Correspondence: Connection Matrix and Analytic Langlands Correspondence

 After Borel resummation on the sectors $W_0^{(\infty)}$, $W_0^{(0)}$ respectively, these can be both evaluated on the positive real line, contained in $D^{(\infty,0)}_0$~(\ref{Sokal-discs}).
 We thereby find that

-We see that ${\mathbf{Y}}^{(\infty)}$ is symmetric under the symmetry above up to a multiplicative constant if and only if the connection matrix $E$ is proportional to the identity.
+We see that ${\mathbf{Y}}^{(\infty)}$ is symmetric under the symmetry above up to a multiplicative constant if and only if the connection matrix $E$ is proportional to the identity.\footnote{Equivalently, the action of the antiholomorphic symmetry is trivial in $\operatorname{PSL}(N,\BC)={}^L\mathrm{SL}(N,\BC)$.}

-{\bf Acknowledgements.} JB, GR, and JT acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2121 ``Quantum Universe'' - 390833306 and the Collaborative Research Center - SFB 1624 ``Higher structures, moduli spaces and integrability'' - 506632645.
+{\bf Acknowledgements.} JB, GR, and JT are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB 1624 -- ``Higher structures, moduli spaces and integrability'' -- 506632645.
 We would like to thank Pavlo Gavrylenko, Alba Grassi, Francesco Mangialardi, Marcos Mari\~no and Tommaso Pedroni for useful discussions, and Pavel Etingof, Edward Frenkel, Alba Grassi, and Lotte Hollands for helpful comments on a preliminary draft of this paper.